jzhao846/copycat/README.md

-# copycat
+# CopyCat
-A chrome extension
+A Chrome extension to easily scan text